Petr-Martynenko/flair-examp/README.md

 # flair-examp
 directory fluka\flair project
+I would like to get the number of neutrons which are generated in the shielding detector ranging from ???cm to ???cm with a step of ???cm after irradiation by proton ions.

-I tried computing and using USRBIN card to obtain the energy deposited in the detector give me the scored result such as xxxx_.xxxx ???
+I tried computing and using
+USRBIN card to obtain the energy deposited in the detector give me the scored result such as xxxx_.xxxx ???
 1) Energy deposited (energy deposited whole, Gev/cm3)
 2) Dose!
 I score the dose in GeV/g per primary and then transform it in Sv/h per primary.
 3) the calculation of Dose-Equivalent (Sv per primary) using USRBIN and AUXSCORE